 You might have heard of Evora’s famous bone chapel, and you might have heard of Faro’s slightly less famous version.
-But did you know there’s an even smaller bone chapel located in Alcantarilha not far from the famous Algarve coastline?
+But did you know there’s an even smaller chapel of bones located in Alcantarilha not far from the famous Algarve coastline?
 We recommend anyone travelling to the west Algarve along the N125 or even A22 to make a quick stop here.
 It’s located in a small town and makes for great coffee stop.
 It’s a morbid if not fascinating little piece of history.

 Alcantarilha is a small town not far from the Algarve coast near to Armacao de Pera.
-The N125 the popular tourist route (also the toll free route) across the Algarve goes right through the town.
+The N125, the popular tourist route (also the toll free route) across the Algarve goes right through the town.
 So, it’s convenient for a quick stop for anyone crossing the Algarve.
 Hidden on some steep and traditional Portuguese streets is the 16th century Church of Nossa Senhora da Conceição that serves the local parish of Alcantarilha.

 The Church of Nossa Senhora da Conceição in Alcantarilha